Newburyport/Rockport Line: COVID-19 changes

+Lynn station temporarily closed on October 1, 2022, pending a reconstruction project; an interim station opened on December 18, 2023.
+Rockport Branch service was replaced by buses from October 15 to December 18, 2022, for the final phase of signal work.
+All trips on the line were reduced to Zone 1A fares (the least expensive) from July 1 to August 31, 2023, during a closure of the Sumner Tunnel.
+Four weekday round trips were cut from March 24 to June 1, 2025, to accommodate track work.
+On October 27, 2025, the final weekday Rockport-bound was changed to originate at North Station rather than requiring a transfer at Salem.

 Proposed electrification

-As the MBTA plans to transition to a regional rail model with more frequent service, the Newburyport/Rockport Line is a priority for electrification because it serves environmental justice communities.
-In April 2021, the MBTA indicated plans to electrify the line between Boston and Beverly Depot.
+In April 2021, the MBTA indicated plans to electrify the line between Boston and Beverly Depot as part of its regional rail modernization initiative.
 Studies for facility needs and traction power were noted as being funded, while design and planning for required infrastructure changes were not.
 In June 2022, the MBTA indicated plans to begin service with battery electric multiple units on the line in 2031.
 The section from Chelsea to Hamilton/Wenham and Manchester (save for the Salem Tunnel) would have overhead wires.
 A light maintenance facility would be constructed near Salem.
-Improvements to a turnback track near Beverly, allowing more frequent diesel service in the interim, are planned to be completed in late 2022.
+Improvements to a turnback track near Beverly are planned to allow more frequent diesel service in the interim.
+By the mid-2020s, the MBTA had adapted short-term plans for regional rail to instead optimize diesel-hauled operations for increased services on select corridors.
+BEMUs would be implemented as part of a later regional rail improvement phase in the late 2030s.